kgnzt/tria-prima/README.md

 ### Store

-> The structure, change, and retrieval of data.
+> The structure, change, and retrieval of state.

-A collection of Immutable stores model an application's state, the changes that can be made to that state, and how that state should be accessed.
+A collection of Immutable stores models the application's state, how changes are made to that state, and the interface for how that state can be accessed.

 ```javascript
 export const user: ISchema.Store {